Panax trifolius: Uses

 Although there is very little research on the medicinal use of the plant, it was still used by Native American tribes.
 The whole plant was used as a tea, or the root was eaten or chewed on.
 It was used as a tea to help aid in colic, indigestion, gout, or hives.
 The root could be eaten raw or boiled, was used for headaches, fainting, or shortness of breath.

 Propagation

 The seeds that are dispersed by gravity need to be sown in shady areas of moist soil soon after maturity.
 Seeds that drop in the fall and require a chilling period through the winter before germinating the following spring the seed coat splits and sheds.
 The rate at which the seed germinates is relatively low and unpredictable due to the seed having to wait until the growing season.

 Conservation

 The species is widespread throughout Eastern America and in parts of Canada.
-It is mostly secure in places that but is classified as vulnerable in parts of Quebec, Chicago, Virginia, and North Carolina.
+It is mostly secure in places but is classified as vulnerable in parts of Quebec, Chicago, Virginia, and North Carolina.
 The plant is classified as critically imperiled in Georgia.